xxks-kkk/linuxjedi.co.uk/content/blog/2016/12/31/josephus-problem.md

 However, there is no nice clean linear relation that we can get between $F(2k)$ and $F(k)$ when $n = 10$, $m = 3$.

-\* ---- Note ---- *
+!!! note

-> Inside *Concrete Mathematics: A Foundation for Computer Science*, after talking about the solution to the Josephus problem, the author shift their focus to solve a generalized recurrence of \ref{eq:1} and \ref{eq:2}, which is (1.11) in the book.
+        Inside *Concrete Mathematics: A Foundation for Computer Science*, after talking about the solution to the Josephus problem, the author shift their focus to solve a generalized recurrence of \ref{eq:1} and \ref{eq:2}, which is (1.11) in the book.
 This has nothing to do with the Josephus problem and I'm guessing the reason why the author want to talk about the solution to the generalized recurrence is to illustrate dynamic programming philosophy.

 ## General solution

-/*The big picture here is we need to find out the relative position of the final survivor to the "first" person during each recursive call and then calculate the actual position for actual $n$*/
+The big picture here is we need to find out the relative position of the final survivor to the "first" person during each recursive call and then calculate the actual position for actual $n$

 The general solution utilitizes the dynamic programming paradigm by performing the first step and using the solution of the subproblem we create to solve the initial problem.